 These sticky scaly insects will appear as a sticky honey on the leaves of the plant.
 They are brownish in appearance.
 The leaves will begin to turn brown and fall off of the plant.
 These should be treated as above however, they have a stronger outer shell and may be even more challenging to get rid of.
 You may have to resort to stronger chemicals to rid your plant of these creatures.

-The cast iron plant isn’t toxic to dogs, cats or horses.
+The cast iron plant isn’t toxic to humans or to animals, including dogs, cats or horses.

 Frequently Asked Questions About Cast Iron Plants